Co-defendant in Central Park jogger case is exonerated

 “A comparison of the statements reveals troubling discrepancies,” they wrote in court papers at the time.
 “The accounts given by the five defendants differed from one another on the specific details of virtually every major aspect of the crime.”

-Prosecutors said on Monday that statements implicating Lopez in the violence night also were unreliable.
+Prosecutors said on Monday that statements implicating Lopez in the violence that night also were unreliable.

 Other individuals who linked Lopez to the attacks on the male and female joggers later recanted their allegations in their civil depositions, prosecutors wrote in court papers.
 The male jogger never identified Lopez as one of the assailants, the papers add.